mansam/fossbox/content/thengrad-day-42.md

 Author: thengrad
 Tags: legacy, foss@rit
 Category: legacy
 Summary: Today was a day of preparation.
-We had to have fifteen working XOs to give an ...
+We had to have fifteen working XOs to give an educational programming lesson tomorrow.
+On each of these XOs we were going to put SkyTime, Lemonade Stand, and Amazing Turtle, a maze exercise using turtle in python to teach young kids the fundamentals of programming.
+This sounds a whole lot simpler than it was.
+First of all we found out that the XOs did not have tkinter which is required to run turtle.
+Then when trying to get everything to work it was discovered tha ...

 Today was a day of preparation.
 We had to have fifteen working XOs to give an educational programming lesson tomorrow.
 On each of these XOs we were going to